jump-dev/JuMP.jl/docs/src/variables.md

 decision variable
 ```

-Because `y` is a JuMP variable, we can bind it to a different value.
+Because `y` is a Julia variable, we can bind it to a different value.
 For
 example, if we go:
 ```jldoctest variables
 julia> y = 1